-National Compliment Day is celebrated each year on January 24.
-The day was founded in 1998 by Kathy Chamberlin and Debby Hoffman, two public speakers from New Hampshire who wanted to highlight how sincere compliments can strengthen human connections at no cost.
+National Compliment Day is observed each year on January 24.
+It was founded in 1998 by Kathy Chamberlin and Debby Hoffman, two public speakers from New Hampshire, to encourage sincere compliments as a way to strengthen human connections.

 💞 National Compliment Day is often confused with World Compliment Day, which was founded in the Netherlands in 2001 by Hans Poortvliet and is celebrated on March 1.
 It is also separate from Pay a Compliment Day, observed on February 6.